Woh Kaun Thi?

 Woh Kaun Thi? is a 1964 Indian Hindi-language mystery thriller film directed by Raj Khosla, starring Sadhana, Manoj Kumar and Prem Chopra.
-Though the screenplay was written by Dhruva Chatterjee, parts were later rewritten, wherein Manoj Kumar took an active role.
+The screenplay was written by Dhruva Chatterjee, but some parts were later rewritten by others.
 Madan Mohan rendered the music for this movie.
 The film was a box-office hit.
 Its success had Khosla directing Sadhana in two more suspense thrillers: Mera Saaya (1966) and Anita (1967).

 The film's premise is primarily taken from Wilkie Collins' fifth published novel, The Woman in White.